stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 In general there is no guarantee that, even with a lot of data, deep learning does better than other techniques, for example tree-based such as random forest or [boosted trees](https://xgboost.readthedocs.io/en/latest/model.html).

+## Let's play!

 Do I need some [Skynet](https://en.wikipedia.org/wiki/Skynet_%28Terminator%29) to run it?
 Actually not - it's a piece of software, like any other.
 And you can even play with it in your browser:

 * [TensorFlow Playground](http://playground.tensorflow.org/) for point separation, with a visual interface
 * [ConvNetJS](http://cs.stanford.edu/people/karpathy/convnetjs/) for digit and image recognition
 * [Keras.js Demo](https://transcranial.github.io/keras-js/) - to visualize and use real networks in your browser (e.g. ResNet-50)

+XXX

+## Python and machine learning

+I mentioned basics Python and machine learning as a requirement.
+They are already covered in [my introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html) in [http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#python](Python) and [statistics and machine learning](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#statistics-and-machine-learning) sections, respectively.

+When it comes to machine learning, you don't need to learn many techniques before jumping into deep learning.
+Though, later it would be a good practice to see if a given problem can be solved with much simpler methods.
+For example, [random forest](http://blog.yhat.com/posts/random-forests-in-python.html) is often a lockpick, working out-of-box for many problems.
+You need to understand why we need to train then test a classifier (to validate its predictive power).
+To get a gist of it start with this beautiful tree-based:

+* [Visual introduction to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) by Stephanie Yee and Tony Chu

+Also, it is good to understand [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), which is a building block of almost any neural network for classification.

 ## Mathematics